Reading Time: 5 minutes read

 Jordan has been 10 times scoring leader against 1 time of LeBron.
 Jordan’s scoring average was a massive 31.5 per game, putting him well ahead of James, with 27.2.

-But what most differentiates James from Jordan is that he is a more versatile player and in playoff games, he has better statistics than Jordan.
+But what most differentiates James from Jordan is that he is a more versatile player.
+Also in playoff games, he has better statistics than Jordan.

 Scoring is one of, if not the most important barometers which determines a player’s greatness.
 In this respect, LeBron has one-upped MJ.
 Jordan scored 34,087 career points, which as of this writing, ranks third all-time, after Kareem Abdul-Jabbar (38,387) and Karl Malone (36,928).